AdguardTeam/AdguardBrowserExtension/Extension/api/sample-extension/adguard-api.md

 ### `adguardApi.closeAssistant`

-This method closes Adguard assistant in the specified tab.
+This method closes AdGuard assistant in the specified tab.

 #### Syntax
 ```javascript